bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Identify list items to be shown/hidden." />
 </p>

-But really what we want to get to is the parent ordered list.
-Over here we&apos;ve added a click handler onto when you click one of these links.
+<p>But really what we want to get to is the parent ordered list.
+Over here
+we&apos;ve added a click handler onto when you click one of these links.
 But really what we want to get to is this list item.
 So that ultimately we can get down into the unordered list inside of here.
 The next challenge is now that we know, which menu we&apos;ve clicked on, we want to get to the unordered list inside that menu item.
-In other words, what we want over here is we have something that tells us that we&apos;ve clicked on this anchor tag.
+In other words, what we want over here is we have something that tells us that we&apos;ve clicked on this anchor tag.</p>

-But really what we want to get is this unordered list here, because this is the unordered list we added the class, hide menu to.
+<p>But really what we want to get is this unordered list here, because this
+is the unordered list we added the class, hide menu to.
 Now we want to change the class to show menu.
 In other words we need to get from this link down here.
 The way we do that is through the parent.
 We can find